 When your hamster hisses, it is usually uncomfortable with some of its living conditions.
 In most instances, hissing follows a hamster’s introduction into a new cage or the presence of another pet.

 In most cases, hamsters will scream at someone or something out of fear.
-A few hamsters who have been mistreated by their owners in the past through rough handling will also scream when someone handles them.
+A few hamsters who have been mistreated by their owners in the past through rough handling will also scream or even bite when someone handles them incorrectly.

 Though hamsters often run away when confronted, they might sometimes fight and let out a scream in the process.
 Screaming is also a typical sign of pain in hamsters.

 Why do Hamsters Make a Sneezing or Coughing Noise?

 Hamsters will cough or sneeze for much the same reasons as humans.
 These include: